bloa/magpie/docs/scenario.md

 - `offspring_elitism`: proportion of the old population carried over
 - `offspring_crossover`: proportion of the old population crossed over with random valid parent
 - `offspring_mutation`: proportion of the old population mutated
-- `uniform_rate`: (GeneticProgrammingUniformConcat and GeneticProgrammingUniformInter only)
+- `uniform_rate`: percentage of edits originating from the first parent